apache/cordova-coho/docs/cadence-release-process.md

 ## Creating JIRA issues

-Create the release bug for the Release Candidate:
+* Create the release bug for the Release Candidate:

-    coho create-release-bug --version=3.0.0 --username=JiraUser --password=JiraPassword
+      `coho create-release-bug --version=3.0.0 --username=JiraUser --password=JiraPassword`

-This bug contains subtasks for each top-level step involved in creating a release.
-***For each completed step, add a comment to the relevant JIRA issue.***
+* Comments should be added to this bug after each top-level step below is taken

+* Set a variable for use later on:

+    `JIRA="CB-????"` # Set this to the release bug.

 ## Branch & Tag RC1 for: cordova-js, cordova-mobile-spec and cordova-app-hello-world